kingroryg/lprimeroo.github.io.old/_posts/2024-03-02-upgrade-cuda-on-sagemaker-studio-notebooks.md

 conda list | grep torch
 ```

-Check the build, it should now have `cu118` within it.
+Check the build version, it should now have `cu118` within it.

 ```
 agemaker-user@default:~$ conda list | grep torch